EndPointCorp/end-point-blog/2019/06/28/deploying-production-pipelines-to-kubernetes.html.md

 As the step’s output, the listing of similar articles is placed in the `similar.yml` file for each article’s subdirectory.

-The blog’s Markdown → HTML compiler could then use this file and e. g. inject the “You might find those articles interesting too” section.
+The blog’s Markdown → HTML compiler could then use this file and e.g. inject the “You might find those articles interesting too” section.

 #### Results